allenea/Forecast_Search_Wizard/README.md

 (Draft)

+2/1/2022 - Fixed code to reflect changes in IEM Text Archive structure (url string) that resulted in downloading empty files....

 Testimonial: "Even with my nominal python and linux background I was able to run your program without issue.” - NWS Employee